 “Immunotherapy has opened up a new door for the treatment of cancer,” says Dr. Pollock.
 “As an oncologist, I’m excited about what’s on the horizon.”

-For Russel, the future looks bright, too.
+For Jodil, the future looks bright, too.
 She plans to continue teaching and spending as much time as she can loving on and playing with her grandchildren.
 She and her family recently bought a travel trailer, and she intends to put it to good use exploring new places.
 First on her list is Colorado over Christmas.

 No case is typical.
 You should not expect to experience the same results.